threefoldfoundation/www_examplesite/content/page/page2/brandPanel/brandPanel.md

 ---
-id: solution_brandPanel
+id: brand_panel
-title: Plug & Earn
+title: Title
-subtitle: Farmers earn in TFTs
-sourceUrl: /token
+subtitle: Subtitle
+sourceUrl: '' #link for button
-btnTxt: Know More
+btnTxt: Button
-image: solution_plugearn.png # Please add images in src/assets/brandPanel/\
+image: image_name.png # Please add image in src/assets/brandPanel/
 ---

-The ThreeFold Token allows farmers to lease out and developers to purchase compute and storage capacity on the ThreeFold Grid.

-A token is created only when a farmer adds capacity to the ThreeFold Grid.
-As the ThreeFold Grid is expanding in size, the value of TFT has shown to increase respectively.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.